Poster Abstract Submission Guidelines

-- Post-NTI accepted Research and Evidence-Based Solutions Posters will be posted in the Virginia Henderson International Library online searchable database.
+- Post-NTI accepted Research and Evidence-Based Solutions Posters are posted in the Virginia Henderson International Library online searchable database.

 General Poster Abstract Criteria

-- All poster abstracts must convey relevance to AACN’s mission, vision and values.
+- All poster abstracts are required to convey relevance to AACN’s mission, vision and values.

-- Poster abstract content must support AACN’s priority agenda topics such as research, evidence-based practice, leadership, ethics, public policy and advanced practice.
+- Poster abstract content are required to support AACN’s priority agenda topics such as research, evidence-based practice, leadership, ethics, public policy and advanced practice.

-- All Research, Evidence-Based Solutions and Chapter Best Practice poster abstracts must have been completed with documented outcomes prior to online submission.
+- All Research and Evidence-Based Solutions poster abstracts must have been completed with documented outcomes prior to online submission.

 - Before writing your abstract please read this entire document and review the online submission form.
 AACN highly recommends you then write, proof and save your abstract in a Word document first.
 This will save you time, ensure the character count and spelling are correct and will avoid your browser timing out of the session, causing you to start over.
 Then copy and paste from your Word document into the appropriate fields on the form.

-- Poster abstracts will not be edited for content.
+- Poster abstracts are not edited for content.

 - Be sure to double-check your poster abstract for typographical or grammatical errors before submitting.